 Factors Affecting Digital Map Reading

 Digital maps are common place in our modern lives and mapping software is constantly improving with frequent feature additions and design adjustments.
-Given how ubiquitous they are, it is important to understand how end user cognition can impact the ability to learn from these maps.
+Given how ubiquitous they are, it is important to research and understand how end-user cognition can impact the ability to learn from these maps.
 Are there cognitive factors that can aid (or hinder) our ability to learn digital maps?
 How is the user experience impacted by 1) interface design choices, and 2) cognition of the end user?
 Specifically, we are interested in whether cognitive load and sex of the user can affect map reading.

 Our data suggests that increased cognitive load impacts males and females differently when learning map-based information.
 The literature posits an evolution of sexually dimorphic navigation strategies and our research supports this hypothesis.
 While males and females are both negatively impacted by an increase in cognitive load, the detriment is selective and highly dependent on the type of information being learnt.